 Requirements of the Major

-Students in the Class of 2018 and previous classes may fulfill the requirements of the African Studies major that were in place when they entered the major, as described in previous editions of the Yale College Programs of Study.
-Alternatively, they may fulfill the requirements for the major as described below for the Class of 2019 and subsequent classes.
+With director of undergraduate studies (DUS) approval, students in the Class of 2018 may fulfill the requirements for the major as described below for the Class of 2019 and subsequent classes.

 Class of 2019 and Subsequent Classes